Quikr/goMapMarshal/README.md

 # goMapMarshal
-Go Marshal and Unmarshal example of maps
+Go Marshal and Unmarshal example of map[string]string using methods and types to streamline the marshaling of unknown data.